 The patient and family progress through the four phases at their own pace.
 Upon completing the four phases of the GetWell Town Asthma Pathway, patients and families leave the hospital with the knowledge and skills needed to effectively manage the condition at home.
 Because the patient is encouraged to complete their take-home management plan, hospitals can increase compliance with Children’s Asthma Care Measure #3 (Home Management Plan of Care Given to Patient/Caregiver).

 According to research from the Robert Wood Johnson Foundation, children with even the mildest chronic asthma severity classification — mild intermittent — constitute a large proportion of emergency department pediatric asthma patients.
 These emergency department visits are primarily caused by the patient and family's lack of knowledge or inability to effectively manage their asthma at home.

-Patients and families that complete the GetWell Town Asthma Care Plan are better able to recognize symptoms and avoid triggers, understand the medications and tools that can help maintain a healthier lifestyle, and visit the hospital less often.
+Patients and families that complete the GetWell Town Asthma Pathway are better able to recognize symptoms and avoid triggers, understand the medications and tools that can help maintain a healthier lifestyle, and visit the hospital less often.